oauthstuff/draft-oauth-rar/main.md

 }
 ```

 This object contains detailed information about the intended payment, such as amount, currency, and creditor, that are required to inform the user and obtain her consent.
-The AS and the respective RS (providing the payment initation API) will together enforce this consent.
+The AS and the respective RS (providing the payment initiation API) will together enforce this consent.

 For a comprehensive discussion of the challenges arising from new use cases in the open banking and electronic signing spaces see [@transaction-authorization].